The basins of attraction of the global minimizers of non-convex inverse problems with low-dimensional models in infinite dimension: Application of the framework

 This minimization is often called the Burer-Monteiro method~\cite{Burer_2005}.

-To apply our framework, we calculate $\partial_U \phi(\theta) $ the directional derivative in the direction $U \in \bR^{p \times r}$.
+To apply our framework, we calculate $\partial_U \phi(Z) $ the directional derivative in the direction $U \in \bR^{p \times r}$.
 We have (see Section~\ref{sec:proof_LR}):

 We see that the directional derivative $\partial_{U} \phi(Z) $ is $0$ for (non-trivial) $U$ such that $UZ^T + ZU^T =0$.
 In the study of non-convex low-rank matrix recovery, most complications arise from this indeterminacy of the parametrization.
 To give a basin of attraction of $\theta^* = Z_0$, it is shown in the literature that the interesting directions of the Hessian are the solutions of an orthogonal Procrustes problem, i.e. it is sufficient to lower bound the Hessian in all directions $U \in \bR^{p \times r}$ that can be written $U = Z'H_0 - Z_0$ with an arbitrary $Z'$ and with $H_0= \arg \min_{H \in \mathcal{O}(r)} \|Z'H -Z_0\|_F^2$ to guarantee the success of the gradient descent~\cite{Chi_2019} ($\mathcal{O}(r)$ is the orthogonal matrix group).
-This idea can be used within our general framework to recover a $g$-basin of attraction of $Z_0$.
-In our case we will instead study the Hessian in the direction $U = Z_0H_0-Z$ where $H_0= \arg \min_{H \in \mathcal{O}(r)} \|Z_0H -Z\|_F^2$ for $Z \in \Lambda_\beta$.
-While we cannot expect $g$ to be convex in a neighborhood of $Z_0$~\cite{Chi_2019}, there is an underlying convexity property in these particular directions which allows to use Corollary~\ref{cor:control_general}.
+Qualitatively, in the parameter space, the important directions of the Hessian are those between the unkown $Z_0$ and matrices $Z$ minimizing the Frobenius distance to $Z_0$ within its class of equivalent parametrizations $\{ \tilde{Z}: \tilde{Z}\tilde{Z}^T = ZZ^T\}$.